MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 With settings catalog, we can streamline the end users experience for allowing these permissions.

- To create these policies, in the , go to:
 1. Sign in to the [Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **Devices > Configuration > Create > macOS > Settings catalog**
-1. Enter a name and desription for the profile.
+1. Enter a name and description for the profile.
 For example, "macOS Remote Help privacy permissions" and select **Next**
 1. Select **Add settings** and in the settings picker, navigate to **Privacy > Privacy Preferences Policy Control > Services**
     1. Under **Accessibility** select:
       - **Authorization**